Intersection density of imprimitive groups of degree $pq$: Background results

 If $\Fix(G) = G$, then the graph $\Gamma_G$ is not a join anymore.
-We recall the following results, whose proofs can be found in \cite{meagher180triangles}. \begin{prop}\cite[Lemma~2.3]{meagher180triangles} A subgroup $H\leq G$ is intersecting if and only if it is derangement-free. \end{prop}
+We recall the following result, whose proof can be found in \cite{meagher180triangles}. \begin{prop}\cite[Lemma~2.3]{meagher180triangles} A subgroup $H\leq G$ is intersecting if and only if it is derangement-free. \end{prop}